ceejay-el/image-repo/README.md

 > `const engines = require("./engines");`
 - This would allow you to call the methods from `engines.js`.
 The post route, for example, uses the uploading function from engines.
 So:
 > `app.post("/upload", engines.uploadFiles);`

+- If you did everything right, you could load the html document from your browser.
+Side note, the best part about this is that I just found a new way to initialize the connect to the MongoDb server _and_ solved that incessant 'Deprecation warning: blah blah add {newUnifiedTopology: true}' bug!